WICG/visual-viewport/README.md

 We propose adding a `visualViewport` object on `document` that contains the properties of the visual viewport.

+_Update: Chrome has an experimental implementation as of version 51.0.2700.0 which can be enabled via the "enable-experimental-web-platform-features" flag in chrome://flags._

 ## Background

 The mobile web contains two viewports, the Layout and Visual viewport.
 The Layout viewport is what a page lays out its elements into(*) and the Visual viewport is what is actually visible on the screen.
 When the user pinch-zooms into the page, the visual viewport shrinks but the layout viewport is unchanged.
 UI like the on-screen keyboard (OSK) can also shrink the visual viewport without affecting the layout viewport.
 See this [demo](http://bokan.ca/viewport/index.html) to visualize the two viewports.
 This isn't specified anywhere and implementations vary greatly between browsers.